scannetpp/scannetpp/README.md

 ```

 ### Prepare Semantic/Instance Ground Truth Files for Evaluation
-The provided meshes may not have a uniform distribution of mesh
+The meshes may not have a uniform distribution of mesh
 vertices and voxelizing these could lead to holes in the data.
 Hence, the vertices must not be treated as a *point cloud*.

 Instead, please sample points on the surface of the mesh and use
 these as inputs for voxelization, etc.

-An example of how to do this is provided.
+An example of how to do this is given.
 Configure the PTH data dir,
 scene list and required outputs in
 `semantic/configs/prepare_semantic_gt.yml`